1j01/quick-move/README.md

   - [x] AutoHotKey wrapper script to integrate with Windows Explorer
 - [x] Limit destination suggestions to a specific folder
   - currently hard-coded to the home directory, or if present `~/Sync` (default Syncthing folder)
+- [ ] Move history
   - [ ] Undo recent moves from a list
+  - [ ] Open the destination folder of a move
+  - [ ] Default destination input to the last used folder (or include it as a suggestion)
-  - [ ] A way to clear the history
+  - [ ] Option to clear the history

 ## Bugs and Issues